wiesel78/ansible-test-system/README.md

 This is a test system for Ansible in a container environment.
-It is a simple system with a single host container and a single control container. the host container is a ubi9 container with systemd and sshd installed and running.
+It is a simple system with a single host container and a single control container. the host container is a ubi9-init container with systemd and sshd installed and running.
-The control container is a ubi9 container with ansible installed.
+The control container is a ubi9-init container with ansible installed.
+The playbooks are mounted in the control container.

 ## Getting started